SAP-samples/low-code-applications/exercises/rap/exercises/ex99/README.md

 # How to connect to a to an SAP S/4HANA on premise or private cloud system

 This document describes how to create a **ABAP Project** to connect to an SAP S/4HANA on premise or private cloud system.
-The screen shots taken use a preconfigured appliance system as it is used in various workshops of the SAP ABAP Platform PM team.

 <details>
  <summary>Click to expand!</summary>